-An oil tank is a large container used to store crude oil, gasoline, diesel fuel, or other petroleum products.
-It is typically made of metal and can range in size from small drums to massive underground storage tanks.
-The purpose of oil tanks is to store large quantities of oil for later use, such as for transportation or for refining into various products.
+They are designed specifically to store petroleum products such as crude oil, gasoline, diesel fuel, or other petroleum derivatives.
+Containers are typically constructed out of metal, and their sizes range from small drums to massive underground storage tanks.
+Oil storage tanks serve to store large volumes of crude for later use in transportation or refining into various products.

-A: The purpose of an oil tank is to store large quantities of oil for later use, such as for transportation or refining into various products.
+A: Storage facilities exist to store large volumes of oil for later use, whether for transportation or refining into various products.

 Q: How is oil stored in a tank?

-A: It is recommended to inspect an oil tank every 3-5 years, or more frequently if it is showing signs of wear or damage.
+A: Inspection of an oil tank should occur every 3-5 years or more often if any signs of wear or damage exist.

-A: Regulations for oil tanks vary by country and state, but generally include requirements for tank installation, maintenance, and inspection, as well as emergency response and cleanup plans in case of a spill or leak.
+A: Regulations for it vary by country and state, but generally include requirements for tank installation, maintenance, and inspection, as well as emergency response and cleanup plans in case of a spill or leak.